jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 > “This feature works for Google Messages on fully-managed Android devices.”
 > — [Google Support](https://support.google.com/work/android/answer/13761869)

-Even if an organisation wants to archive messages, **they cannot do it on your personal phone**.
-It is simply not possible for this feature to activate anywhere except on fully managed devices.
+Even if an organisation wants to archive messages, **they cannot do it on your personal device**.
+It is simply not possible for this feature to function anywhere except on fully managed devices.

 ## Not enabled by default